Hypogonadism Clinical Trials

 In patients suffering from primary hypogonadism, a problem with the gonads, or sex glands, causes hypogonadism to occur.
 Primary hypogonadism may be caused by a variety of issues ranging from genetic disorders to infection.

-However, for those with central hypogonadism, problems with the pituitary and hypothalamus glands in the brain are the reasons behind the occurrence of hypogonadism.
-Similar to primary hypogonadism, Central hypogonadism can also have many causes, such as radiation, nutritional deficiencies, and brain tumors.
+For those with secondary hypogonadism, problems with the pituitary and hypothalamus glands in the brain are the reasons behind the occurrence of hypogonadism.
+Similar to primary hypogonadism, secondary hypogonadism can have many causes, such as radiation, nutritional deficiencies, and brain tumors.

 It is important to note that men and women may experience different symptoms of hypogonadism.